e0m00p2/majara/content/Updated Journals/[WA] People/Feng Tiau'wu.md

 ---

 # Article
-Five year champion of the Colosseum footraces, Feng is quite popular and well known in [[Updated Journals/[WA] Uncategorized Articles/New Graffoc|New Graffoc]].
+Five year champion of the Colosseum footraces, Feng is quite popular and well known in [[New Graffoc|New Graffoc]].